cx-designers/demo-repository/src/photo-and-video.md

             alt: "icon-google-cloud"
             title: "Google Cloud Platform"

+hireCtaTitle: "Transform Visual Storytelling Projects  with Our Expert Developers"
+hireCtaSubTitle: "Hire Dedicated Developers"
+hireCtaDesc: "Partner with our team of skilled developers to create innovative, scalable, and efficient software solutions tailored to your business needs.
+From photo editing tools to live streaming platforms, we ensure seamless integration and exceptional performance." hireCtaButtonLink : "/contact-us.html"
+hireCtaButtonText: "Connect With Our Team"

 faqSubtitle : "FAQ"
 faqTitle : "Find Answers to Photo & Video Industry Software Development Queries" faqBoxList :